 - Acute Myeloid Leukemia (AML)

-The diagnosis process could take time as your doctors try to figure out what is going on.
-You will need to see a blood disorder specialist, have a bone marrow biopsy, and wait on your results.
-Once you have been diagnosed, you can apply for long term disability.
+The diagnosis process could take time as your doctors determine what is happening.
+You will need to see a blood disorder specialist, have a bone marrow biopsy, and wait for your results.
+Once you have been diagnosed, you can apply for long-term disability.

 Suggested Way To Stay Organized

-There is a lot of paperwork to keep track of when applying for Long Term Disability.
-Staying organized and saving all correspondence will help you if your claim is denied and you need to go to court.
+There is a lot of paperwork to keep track of when applying for long-term disability.
+Staying organized and saving all correspondence will help you if your claim is denied and you must go to court.
 Create a binder or filing system for the following documents:

 - Copy of your LTD policy.